 Dependent Personality Disorder (DPD):

-There is some speculation that Dependent Personality Disorder will be omitted from the next version of the Diagnostic and Statistical Manual of Mental Disorders (DSM), however for now it is in the current DSM V (5).
-There can be a number of similarities between an HSP and someone with DPD.
-Both may lack life skills and have a strong need for others to help support them with decisions making, financial management or being the family spokesperson.
+There is some speculation that Dependent Personality Disorder will be omitted from the next version of the Diagnostic and Statistical Manual of Mental Disorders (DSM), however for now it is in the current DSM V. There can be a number of similarities between an HSP and someone with DPD, in which both may lack life skills and have a strong need for others to help support them with decisions making, financial management or being the family spokesperson.
 However someone with DPD may not be able to make decisions independently if they had to and will avoid circumstances that are over stimulating for them.
 The dependency is rooted in a debilitating sense of shame where low self-esteem has manifested and self-expression has become restricted.
 There is often a relationship with a trauma that has impacted the individuals confidence, an insecure attachment style from early development and/or a patriarchal family upbringing where a prominent family figure was the provider for the dependents in the family.

 Dr Elaine Aron has distinguished the difference between high sensitivity and personality disorders in a book she has written for Psychotherapists.
 This page offers a very brief comparison based on her distinctions to assist your understanding.
 Please note that this information is not intended to substitute professional medical treatment and is not adequate for a diagnosis of an Personality Disorder.